 Paramedics provide pre-hospital emergency care to acutely ill or injured patients under medical authority of licensed physicians.
 Individuals interested in pursuing a career as a paramedic should possess significant strength to lift and carry victims, good use of hands and fingers, good coordination, good judgment and emotional stability, as well as the ability to work confidently under pressure.
 Students successfully completing the degree requirements and the PMED courses meet the U.S. Department of Transportation National Standards for Paramedics and are eligible to take the National Registry examination required for licensure.

-The program is accredited by the Commission on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP)
+Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP)

 FAX (214) 703-8992

 The University of Alaska Anchorage paramedic program delivered at UAA's Kenai Peninsula College has been issued a Letter of Review by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP Executive Office).
 This letter is NOT a CAAHEP accreditation status.
 It is a status signifying that a program seeking initial accreditation has demonstrated sufficient compliance with the accreditation Standards through the Letter of Review Self Study Report (LSSR) and other documentation.
 Letter of Review is recognized by the National Registry of Emergency Medical Technicians (NREMT) for eligibility to take the NREMT's Paramedic credentialing examination(s).
 However, it is NOT a guarantee of eventual accreditation.

 8301 Lakeview Parkway Suite 111-312